yandex-cloud/docs/en/troubleshooting/compute/how-to/access-gui-and-xorg-on-linux-vm.md

 ## Solution {#case-resolution}

-There are three options that allow you to use a graphical desktop environment on Linux VMs:
+There are four options that allow you to use a graphical desktop environment on Linux VMs:

 * Use VNC or RDP To do this:
    1. Install a desktop environment